 During these seasons, you can enjoy pleasant temperatures, fewer crowds, and the chance to explore the palace and gardens comfortably.

-Additionally, visiting during weekdays or early mornings can help avoid crowds and long queues, allowing for a more enjoyable experience.
+Visiting during weekdays or early mornings can help avoid crowds and long queues, allowing for a more enjoyable experience.

 Versailles, France